way2-technology/BitRocket/README.md

 <br /><br /><br /><br />

 ## Add more repositories <a name="more"></a>
-To inform your Rocket.Chat channel or user about changes on other repositories, just follow the instructions on how to create the Post-Receive WebHook in BitBucket Server again.
+To inform your Rocket.Chat channel or user about changes on other repositories, just follow the instructions on how to create the Post-Receive WebHook in BitBucket Cloud/Server again.
 You're not limited in the number of repositories which send information to Rocket.Chat.
 <br /><br /><br /><br />

 ## Want to contribute? <a name="contribute"></a>